zesje/zesje/README.md

 Install all of the Javascript dependencies:

     yarn install

-Afterwards, initialize the database using the following command:

-    yarn migrate:dev

 Unfortunately there is also another dependency that must be installed manually for now (we are working to bring this dependency into the